AdobeDocs/analytics.it-IT/help/analyze/analysis-workspace/visualizations/bullet-graph.md

 ---
-description: Scopri come utilizzare la visualizzazione punto elenco in Analysis Workspace.
-La visualizzazione bullet consente di confrontare o misurare altre gamme di prestazioni (obiettivi).
+description: Learn how to use the bullet visualization in Analysis Workspace.
+The bullet visualization allows you to compare to or measures against other performance ranges (goals).
 title: Bullet
 feature: Visualizations
 role: User, Admin